SiriHoyas/SiriHoyas/README.md

 ## About me 🙋🏻‍♀️

 For the past ten years I worked in consumer electronic retail.
 I worked my way up from part-time employee, to Department Manager of Operations.
 My passion has always been tech, and when the pandemic hit I started taking tutorials on programming.
 I decided to pursue it as a career, and enrolled at Noroff School of Technology and Digital Media.
-I am currently finishing my first year and am just one year away from becoming a front end developer.

 In my studies I have had courses in UX Design, IxD and general design principles, and I really enjoyed working with design.
 This is a skill I want to develop further, and in addition to working as a developer, I would like to also work with design.